Jerreck/dark-corner-usa/38-Dove-of-Peace.md

 Russell laid his rifle down and just before he entered the kitchen he whispered, "Lord be with us."

 When he stepped inside the kitchen, he was facing two guns.
-Lancaster was sitting in the floor eating a peanut butter sandwich and he's the one who snarled, "You interrupted my sandwich."
+Lancaster was sitting on the floor eating a peanut butter sandwich and he's the one who snarled, "You interrupted my sandwich."

 Russell was hoping that they wouldn't shoot him in the head.
 They cut appliance cords and tied Russell and Buzz's hands behind their backs.
 However, they failed to cut the telephone line.
 The fugitive took Russell's truck and headed to the highway.
 Russell had his hands free and was on the phone to the Highway Patrol before the men reached the highway.